Fantasticos/V2X_SJTU/README.md

 ## 4. Before Communication
 Suppose you connect through a wire, so the ip address of V2X device is 192.168.253.10.
 If you connect wirelessly, just replace the ip with 192.168.10.1

+**IMPORTANT**
+You should change your ip address according to your target address.
+For example, if you want to connect to 192.168.253.10 with Ethernet, you have to change your own ipv4 address to be 192.168.253.x, x can be replaced by any integer from 0 to 255 except 10 (you cannot set your ip to be identical with your device's)

 Before you test the communicaiton, you have to upload the essential libraries.

 ```